Audit committee adoption and firm value: evidence from UK financial institutions

 country incorporation laws.
 Boards also provide solutions to organisational problems by

-monitoring and advising executives on important decisions concerning the rm (Bozec,
+monitoring and advising executives on important decisions concerning the firm (Bozec,

 2005;Baldenius et al., 2014).
 The monitoring or advising of the board is intended to protect